-Swappa lets you sell old electronics and mobile devices, including smart watches and VR headsets, as well as smartphones, tablets, Chromebooks and Mac laptops.
+Swappa lets you sell a variety of mobile devices, including smart watches and VR headsets, as well as smartphones, tablets, Chromebooks and Mac laptops.
 It does not, however, accept listings for Windows laptops.

 Alibaba gives you fast quotes for a variety of digital devices, including video game consoles, portable speakers, action cameras, and wearables from Fitbit and Samsung.

-You can sell old electronics including laptops from Acer, Asus, Dell, HP, Lenovo, Samsung and Toshiba, along with Mac notebooks.
+You can sell laptops from Acer, Asus, Dell, HP, Lenovo, Samsung and Toshiba, along with Mac notebooks.
 The service pays via PayPal or check.
 It also pays for shipping.
 But in my tests, offers were low; my MacBook Air got me an offer of only $280 on Alibaba.

-OLX is a website and mobile app designed to help people in the same neighborhood or city sell electronics for cash, similar to Facebook Marketplace.
+OLX is a website and mobile app designed to help people in the same neighborhood or city sell items, similar to Facebook Marketplace.
 Using the app, it’s very easy to create new listings.
 You just take one or more photos, write a brief description and set a price.
 That’s it.

 Buyers and sellers communicate using the app and then meet offline to close transactions.
 People can use the payment methods of their choice, though OLX’s site says most sellers prefer cash.

-If you wish to sell old electronics OfferUp is a worthy contender, an online service and app that recently received funding from PayPal co-founder Max Levchin.
+Another contender is OfferUp, an online service and app that recently received funding from PayPal co-founder Max Levchin.
 Like eBay, OfferUp’s scope is broad, with categories that include antiques, auto parts, and cars and trucks, as well as computers.

 Buyers and sellers create profiles.
 OfferUp then validates users’ identities via a provided state-issued ID and Facebook profile.
 And in some markets, buyers can pay for items using the OfferUp app.

-Whenever you want to sell old electronics locally Letgo, an online service and app with a Pinterest-like interface is a good option.
-One thing that sets Letgo apart from OfferUp, Close5 and others is its ability to create “Hollywood-style ads” for your items.
+Another option for local sales: letgo, an online service and app with a Pinterest-like interface.
+One thing that sets letgo apart from OfferUp, Close5 and others is its ability to create “Hollywood-style ads” for your items.
 The company currently does not charge buy or sell fees.

 Within one hour of picking up the vehicle, the buyer posted it for sale again on Quikr — at a much higher price and without any mention of its significant mechanical issues.